-- is at immediate serious risk of harm and urgent protection is required, contact with An Garda Síochána should be considered. - discuss with the relevant third party the steps that they will take to ensure the ongoing safety of any child or children under their care or responsibility. - document the above discussion. - obtain a written copy of the relevant third party's plan to ensure the ongoing safety of any child(ren) under their care or responsibility.
-For identified children, a record of this plan is kept on the child(ren)'s file on NCCIS.
-For identifiable children, a copy is kept on the PSAA's file on TCMS.
+- Discuss with the relevant third party the steps that they will take to ensure the ongoing safety of any child or children under their care or responsibility. - Document the above discussion. - Obtain a written copy of the relevant third party's plan to ensure the ongoing safety of any child(ren) under their care or responsibility.
+For identifiable children, a record of this plan is kept on the child(ren)'s file on TCM.
+For yet to be identified children, a copy is to be kept on the relevant CASP TCM file.